170th Fighter Squadron: Global War on Terrorism

+170th Expeditionary Fighter Squadron F-16 (Note: Aircraft is General Dynamics F-16C Fighting Falcon serial 87-294 at Balad Air Base, Iraq, taking off on an Operation Iraqi Freedom mission on 21 July 2006.)

 After the 9/11 attacks, the 170th increased its capability by obtaining AN/AAQ-28(V) LITENING targeting pods in October 2001.
 Training with the new pod started immediately to get ready for a scheduled deployment in March 2002 for Operation Enduring Freedom.

 Starting in January 2002 the 170th deployed for two weeks to Tucson Air National Guard Base, Arizona for final training with the LITENING pod.
 The March 2002 deployment was to be with two other units but this changed due to their Operation Noble Eagle air defense commitments.
 As a result, the 170th deployed by itself as the 170th Expeditionary Fighter Squadron.
 The 170th Expeditionary Squadron replaced the 18th Squadron.
 Besides its duties over Afghanistan, the 170th Expeditionary Squadron performed air interdiction missions over Iraq in support of Operation Southern Watch.

 In the very early morning on 17 April 2002 while on deployment in Afghanistan a pilot in a two-ship formation from the 170th mistakenly bombed a Canadian force which was practicing live firing of its weapons near Kandahar, Afghanistan.
 Four soldiers were killed and eight were injured.
 This tragedy resulted in non-judicial punishment for one of the pilots involved after their return to Springfield.

 After more than two of overseas deployments the 170th participated in Operation Iraqi Freedom in October 2004.